-(Right above: The entrance to 'A' Company's quarters - obviously renovated since that time - in the ramparts of the city of Ypres when it was posted there in 1916 - photograph from 2010)
+(Right: The entrance to 'A' Company's quarters - obviously renovated since that time - in the ramparts of the city of Ypres when it was posted there in 1916 - photograph from 2010)

-The Salient - close to the front lines for almost the entire fifty-two month conflict - was to be relatively quiet during the time of the Newfoundlanders' posting there; yet they nonetheless were to incur casualties, a number - fifteen? - of them fatal.
+The Salient - close to the front lines for almost the entire fifty-two month conflict - was to be relatively quiet during the time of the Newfoundlanders' posting there; yet they nonetheless incurred casualties, a number - fifteen? - of them fatal.